IBM/ddc-2021-development-to-production/docs/ml-model-deployment-versioning/README.md

     [![select replacement](../images/deployment/deployment-replace-asset-updating.png)](../images/deployment/deployment-replace-asset-updating.png)

-* Once the update completes, you will receive a notification that the deployment has been updated and teh status will change to `Deployed`.
+* Once the update completes, you will receive a notification that the deployment has been updated and the status will change to `Deployed`.
 To validate the update, click on the deployment name.

 * Notice that the endpoint has not changed (the unique id is still the same) but the associated asset has been updated to our new model.